 The school and all of its students and employees must abide by the rules and regulations set forth by the State of Oklahoma and the Archdiocese of Oklahoma City regarding regulations outlined and necessary for the health and well-being of everyone in the community.
-Students who contract COVID-19 will be subject to the same absence responsibilities as other illnesses described in the Excused Absence section.
+Students who contract COVID-19 or those that are primarily exposed without the vaccination will be subject to the same absence responsibilities as other illnesses described in the Excused Absence section.
+Students may submit proof of COVID-19 vaccinations to Courtney Gougler at cgougler@bmchs.org.